Zsolt-qwerty/100-days-of-code/log.md

 ### Day 59: 06/01/2025 ###

-**Today's Progress:** Implemented the RESTful API conventions to my blog API, updated naming, file structuring and tested all functionalities (CRUD) still working
+**Today's Progress:** Implemented RESTful API conventions to my blog API, updated naming, file structuring and tested all functionalities (CRUD) still working
 **Thoughts:** I'm trying to implement all professional ways and conventions, earlier the better!
 **Link to work:** [blog-api](https://github.com/Zsolt-qwerty/blog-api)

 ### Day 60: 07/01/2025 ###

-**Today's Progress:** Carried on working on my blog RESTful API, some of the requests needed ironed out and revisited after the API convention implementation
+**Today's Progress:** Carried on working on my blog RESTful API, some of the requests needed ironed out and revisited after implementing API conventions
 **Thoughts:** This is a perfect example for when it would have been a lot easier to start the right way than trying to restructure a complete project, but that's just life...
 **Link to work:** [blog-api](https://github.com/Zsolt-qwerty/blog-api)